 Young female wearing eyeglasses and business attire.
 She is reading and taking notes.

-Making sense of systems, networks, and assistive technologies can be challenging but there are plenty of resources available.
+Making sense of systems, networks, and assistive technologies can be challenging, but there are plenty of resources available.

-Here’s a list to get you started:
+Here’s a starter list of resources to guide you:

 • Vocational Rehabilitation Services.
-VR offers different services but the main service is helping you get and retain full-time employment.
+VR offers different services, but the main service is helping you get and retain full-time employment.

 • Disability Rights Organizations.
 The ADA National Network consists of 10 regional centers throughout the U.S.